-The biggest challenge for any Office 365 Administrators, is managing the licenses purchased by their Organization effectively.
-So far the Office 365 admin center doesn’t provide much options to automate the license assignment effectively.
+The biggest challenge for any Office 365 Administrators, is managing Office 365 licenses purchased by their Organization effectively.
+So far the Office 365 admin center doesn’t provide much options to automate Office 365 license assignment effectively.
 For smaller tenants, manual process provided by Office 365 admin center should suffice.
 For larger Organizations, automating license assignments is necessary, since the manual process is tiresome and error prone.
 Hence, the administrators has to spend significant amount of time, to prepare complex PowerShell scripts to achieve the level of automation, they require.

 License Assignment to Groups: